callumcurtis/firehose/docs/research.md

 - Flink is used to dice/prepare data streams for downsteam, real-time data services (R.17)
 - Fronting kafka clusters receive from all producers and pass data through Flink routers to sinks (including secondary/consumer Kafka) (R.4, R.6)
-- Samza routes subsets of topics from fronting Kafka to consumer Kafka (R.4)
 - If a message cannot be delivered by a producer after retries, it is dropped (R.4)
 - Archaius is used for dynamically configuring Kafka destinations in producers, but non-Java clients use a REST proxy to relay messages to Kafka clusters (R.4)